Frank's Track: Background

 A track featuring Frank Ocean, the song originally served as the outro to "Wolves".
 The outro was separated into its own track on March 16, 2016, during the process of updates.
 However, "Frank's Track" still follows "Wolves" seamlessly, still acting somewhat as an outro rather than an interlude.

 Within the same month that version of The Life of Pablo was released, before Ocean's vocals were transferred to the separate track from "Wolves", an alternative version of the song leaked online with him singing in the intro.

 Composition

-There are no actual vocals by West on the track at all, since Ocean solely sings throughout over production from West, Cashmere Cat and Sinjin Hawke, hence the title "Frank's Track".
+There are no vocals by West on the track at all.
+Ocean solely sings over production from West, Cashmere Cat and Sinjin Hawke, hence the title "Frank's Track".

 Despite the song being an update to The Life of Pablo when it was separated from the original featuring track, no updates were made to it post-release, unlike other songs that witnessed updates.